ceresBakalite/similarity/shell/README.md

 **2. Why so many parameters?
 Do I really need to use them all?**

-No. To use the commandline you only need to use two parameters.
+No. To use the command line you only need to use two parameters.
 The two comparison strings.

 Ideally, you or your administrator will have setup predefined preferences for all of the parameters.
 In which case you can ignore them, or simply rely on the system defaults.